Djsurry/music-downloader/README.md

     - `youtube_dl` install with `pip3 install youtube_dl`
     - `BeautifulSoup` install with `pip3 install beautifulsoup4`
 2. Environment Variables
     - You have to export the envirnment variable `MUSIC`.
-This is the directory where the songs will be downloaded
+This is the directory where the songs will be downloaded.
+Ex.
     - `export MUSIC=/Users/david/Music/import-to-spotify`
 3. Spotify
     - On desktop, go to `Settings -> Local Files -> Add source`.
 Select the file you exported in the environment varible earlier